aleksandrinvictor/drivendata-cloud/README.md

 ![](https://drivendata-public-assets.s3.amazonaws.com/cloud-cover-banner.jpg)

 ## Summary
 The goal of this challenge was to detect cloud cover in satellite imagery to remove cloud interference.
-Formally it is binary semantic segmentation task.
+It is binary semantic segmentation task.
 Performance metric - Jaccard index.
 My solution based on Unet model with ResNest50 backbone and pseudo labelling.

 ## Preprocess and augmentations